-Students who, for any reason, fail to maintain any registration in a program for 12 or more consecutive months will be required to reapply and be readmitted to the program in order to resume their registration (see also §12.6).
-In some programs this requirement may apply to periods of less than 12 months; please consult the Faculty section of this Calendar.
+Students who, for any reason, fail to maintain any registration in a program for 12 or more consecutive months will be required to reapply and be readmitted to the program in order to resume their registration (see also Application for Readmission or Internal Transfer).
+In some programs this requirement may apply to periods of less than 12 months; please consult The Faculties section of this Calendar.